txemistry/std2010/Proyecto DTS/documentation/readme.txt

     because in deed the client is an interface.
 The class that we must run is ClientGUI and it’s located in the following
     path: src/GUI/ClientGUI.java
+4. As we use an access database we have to register it in the ODBC of windows.
+The database is in the path: data/data base/CarDB.mdb